paddyhockey1/Team-Name-Hangman-Game/README.md

 The game informs the user from the opening page, through a clear hangman diagram, that this will be a hangman style game.
 It will also let the player know when they have performed various tasks.
 These include: guessing a correct letter, choosing incorrectly, entering an invalid value e.g. a number or symbol, when they have successfully c ompleted the game , and if they have failed to guess the word.
 The user will also be asked upon completion of the game whether they wish to try agian.

+### Future Improvements

+* The implementation of a leaderboard and high score facility.
+* Aesthetic improvements as the game, in its current state, can appear quite basic.
+These include: a wider colour range, an ASCII heading and images for various stages of the game.
+* More leagues and teams could be added to allow for a wider range of words to choose at random.
+* The option for the user to choose what word, by number of letters, they would like to choose prior to making their first letter selection.
+* The ability to select which league and have the answers be from that league only so that the options available would be more focused on the user's choice of league.